 Industry elites heard dire warnings from their own scientists who predicted the urgency of the climate crisis nearly 60 years ago.
 But instead of taking swift action, the oil conglomerates staged a coordinated disinformation campaign to suppress political action and public awareness around the growing scientific consensus pointing to a climate emergency.

-To help raise awareness around the climate crisis and the role of fossil fuel companies, the Guardian’s new series, Climate Crimes, launched in collaboration with Covering Climate Now, will examine these attempts to hold the industry accountable and investigate the tactics used by the companies to elide their own role in global heating.
-It will also interrogate the central question that emerges from these lawsuits: Is the climate crisis in fact a crime scene?
+To help raise awareness around the climate crisis and the role of fossil fuel companies, the Guardian’s series, Climate Crimes, launched in collaboration with Covering Climate Now, examines these attempts to hold the industry accountable and investigate the tactics used by the companies to elide their own role in global heating.
+It also interrogates the central question that emerges from these lawsuits: Is the climate crisis in fact a crime scene?

-We’ll be rolling out stories for the next year and much of the content produced for the series will be made available for CCNow partner news outlets to publish.
-Below you’ll find the stories published in the series thus far, and we’ll continue to add new stories as they become available.
+Much of the content produced for the series is available for CCNow partner news outlets to publish.
+Below you’ll find the stories published in the series.